arttoolkit/arttoolkit.github.io/_wadcoms/Iconv-copyfile.md

 ---
-description: Command is used to convert some text in one encoding into another encoding.
-This can be used to copy a file from Linux to Windows.
+description: Iconv s a command-line program used to convert text from one character encoding to another.
+It can be used to convert text files from one encoding to another, or to perform character set conversions when moving text between different operating systems or applications.
+It is useful for copying files from Linux to Windows as it can encode powershell files and execute it on the Windows machine.

   Command Reference: